Tuesday Oct 26th 2021, 0930-1740

 7717 gain, 4414 loss

 It was hard to leave the hostel since the rain was still coming down in the morning.
 My hopes of doing a 30 mile day dissipated while I used the time to blog instead.
 I also snuggled with the cat and played with the dog.
-We decided on a shorter day since a closer shelter made more sense, given the elevation change.
+Mud and I decided on a shorter day since a closer shelter made more sense, given the elevation change.
 We’d be going from 1500′ to over 6000′.
 A 30 mile spread would have involved over 10k of total elevation change.
 I hadn’t done that big of a day since Maine and didn’t feel like killing myself again.
 We headed out finally, still hopeful that it would clear up as the forecast promised.
 It continued to drizzle for hours, though.
 I only took one picture all day and that was of the river at Davenport gap, just for a comparison of when I’d crossed it in June 2017, when it was flowing much stronger.

 Up up up we went, into the thick of the clouds.
 There’s a reason these mountains are called the Smokies…always misty and cloudy, but not from smoke.
-No one would visit it they were called the Rainies.
+Fewer people would visit it they were called the Rainies.
 The sun tried to break through many times but just couldn’t quite get it done.
 At least it stopped raining.
 This was good because as we went higher, the temperature dropped significantly.
 I wore my new leggings and my Alpaca fleece as layers and this seemed to be the winning combination.
 At times, I was a little too hot when climbing and other times quite chilled from the wind, but overall comfortable.

 We passed heaps of people, all bundled in puffys, rain jackets, and pants.
 They must have thought we were something with our skinny little legs sticking out of our shorts and dress.
 You can usually spot a thru-hiker by the lack of clothes they’re wearing.
 Most of the people were day hiking and all going in one direction.
 I figured there must be a side trail that came in.
 Sure enough, they were all coming in at a place called Low Gap, probably headed for the lookout tower at Mt Cammerer.
 We had skipped the side trail to the tower, knowing there were no views this day.